 K14.
-Robot (or Mechanical Man) 20 20
+Robot (or Mechanical Man) 20 The 121" Angle Girders forming the upper parts of the legs are bolted to

 This general view of the Robot gives a good idea of the appearance of the finished model and shows the main details of construction.